Venice Theatre offers classes for everyone

 For students in grades three through 12, Venice Theatre offers a wide variety of classes.
 The department’s core classes (Acts 1, 2, 3 and Musical Motion) turn their focus this spring to rehearsal and performance technique as students prepare to perform on the MainStage March 7.
 There are many other classes for children and teens such as Acting for Teens, Script Detective, and Musical Theatre Audition Prep.

-For adult students, the theatre is offering exciting classes for seasoned performers and for students new to the theatre.

-Emmy Award-winning actress Bromka’s adult workshop, “Mining Your Own Impulses” is set for March 22.
+Emmy Award winning actress Elaine Bromka’s adult workshop, “Mining Your Own Impulses” is set for March 22.
 Bromka is on faculty at the National Theatre Institute.
-Her credits include Broadway, film and TV in such shows as “Much Ado,” “The Blacklist” and “Catch a Rainbow.”
+Her credits include Broadway, film, and TV in such shows as “Much Ado,” “The Blacklist” and “Catch a Rainbow.”

 This workshop is for writers and actors.
 Bromka’s unorthodox approach promises to, “liberate your impulses and get you out of your head,” connecting writers and actors to their most powerful tools — their instinct and impulse.”
 Also, back by popular demand is Michelle Kasanofsky’s Audition Prep Studio Time for third-graders through adults: a great way to brush up on an audition song or get help cutting a piece of music for auditions.

 More offerings for adults include Beginning Acting, Spotlight on Theatre, No Fear Shakespeare, Sing out Strong, Creative Dramatics for Adults with Intellectual/Developmental Disabilities, Tap Dance and the Audition, Improv and more.
-Acting 2.0 and Improv 2.0 students will perform on Monday, March 30 in the Pinkerton Theatre.
+Acting 2.0 and Improv 2.0 students will perform in the Pinkerton Theatre on March 30.

 Venice Theatre also offers private lessons, customized programs for Girl Scout and Boy Scout badges, and a unique Technical Theatre Apprenticeship Program.
 TTAP is a career-track technical training program for students 16 years and older accredited by the Florida Department of Education.
 It is the ideal program for students who are interested in a career in technical theater.
 Interested students are encouraged to call the Education and Outreach Department at 941-486-8679 to get further information about any of these programs.